Introduction to Data Modeling Techniques

 Data model cardinality defines the number of occurrences of one entity that can be associated with another entity in an entity relationship.
 Multiplicity specifies the number of instances allowed on each side of the relationship.

-Importance of Modeling Data in Database Design and Management
+Importance of Data Modeling in Database Design and Management

 Data modeling plays a crucial role in the design and management of databases.
 Here are some reasons why creating data models is important: